-Lately, the company has switched focus onto a nearby market, electric scooters.
+Lately, the company has switched focus to a nearby market, electric scooters.

-Their electric scooter models have been among the most frequently bought, and a lot of the scooter rideshare companies use one of their first models, the ES1 or ES2.
+Their electric scooter models have been among the most frequently bought, and a lot of the scooter rideshare companies used one of their first models, the ES1 or ES2.

 Jolege is probably a company you haven’t heard a lot about prior.

 They are a young brand, and it wasn’t until early December 2018 I found their first model.

 Since then, they have been providing a high-quality hoverboard at a great price.
 But even if they have a lower price tag, they still managed to claim a top 4 position in our list over the best brands.